Directions to return to work & the workplace

 Directing employees to return to work or their workplace

 Many states and territories continue to have rules about people working from home, if they can.
-Employers need to check and stay up-to-date with any enforceable government directions in their relevant state or territory about employees working from home or another location.
-Employers should follow any rules in their state or territory that say employees should be working from home, or should be allowed to work from home if it is practical.
+Employers need to check and stay up to date with any enforceable government directions in their relevant state or territory.
+Employers need to follow any rules in their state or territory that say employees should be working from home, or should be allowed to work from home if it is practical.

 Employers can give directions for employees to work their normal hours (except if they’re on approved leave) if the direction is reasonable.
-When making these directions, employers need to comply with their work health and safety and other legal obligations, as well as employees’ usual employment conditions.
+Employers need to comply with their work health and safety and other legal obligations, as well as employees’ usual employment conditions.

-Employers should continue exploring alternative working arrangements in their workplace, particularly while social distancing rules apply, such as supporting different types of work from home arrangements.
+Employers should continue exploring alternative working arrangements in their workplace, particularly while social distancing rules apply, such as supporting different types of work from home arrangements where possible.

 Back to top